 - Action required to address any risks identified; including referral to Safeguarding for Adults and Children,

 - Offering help with access to drug and alcohol support services, housing and financial advice, or support with other social issues.

 How to access our service?

-Our referrals are received from professionals who work within the criminal justice agency setting.
-This includes custody staff, custody healthcare professionals, substance misuse services, concerned or interested persons and self-referral.
-We also accept referrals for assessment from outside agencies that maybe involved in the care of the person in custody and are aware of them being in the custody setting.
+Our referrals are mainly received from professionals who work within the criminal justice agency setting.
+This includes custody staff, custody healthcare professionals, and substance misuse services.
+Contact from concerned or interested persons and self-referral are also accepted, as are referrals for assessment from outside agencies already providing care to the person.

 All individuals who are assessed and found to be in need of further specialist intervention will be referred to the appropriate services.
 This is done by using existing pathways for those particular services.
 This includes hospital admission, Crisis Team, primary and secondary mental health services, substance misuse services, prison in-reach services, GP and relevant third sector or voluntary agency services.